 In Kentucky, formal coordination for threatened or endangered species only occurs with USFWS, as discussed in the "federally listed species" section above.
 The Commonwealth of Kentucky does not require formal coordination with state agencies for threatened or endangered species.
 While both the KDFWR and the Office of Kentucky Nature Preserves (OKNP, formerly the Kentucky State Nature Preserves Commission) have programs that manage and protect vulnerable wildlife species and their habitat, neither agency regulates nor oversees KYTC activities.
 As part of its normal project development process, KYTC notifies KDFWR and OKNP of proposed projects, including the estimated schedule and anticipated impacts, but no response is required.
 KYTC notified KDFWR and OKNP about the project through the participating agency coordination process.
-KDFWR accepted the invitation to be a participating agency and will be provided the opportunity to offer feedback on this supplemental EA during the public availability period.
-An individual response will be prepared for any comments received from KDFWR.
+KDFWR accepted the invitation to be a participating agency and was provided the opportunity to offer feedback on the supplemental EA during the public availability period.
+No comments were received from KDFWR during the public availability period.
 OKNP declined the invitation to be a participating agency; therefore, KYTC's normal coordination process with OKNP is fulfilled.
 Additional details about participating agency coordination are provided in Section 5.4.